 Rabbi Davidson holds a Corkin Family Fellowship at the Herbert D. Katz Center for Advanced Judaic Studies at the University of Pennsylvania and Clal-The National Jewish Center for Learning and Leadership.
 His articles have appeared in The Jewish Week, Commentary Magazine, The New York Post and The Huffington Post; and he is a contributing writer in Rabbi Lawrence Hoffman’s Prayers of Awe series.

-Rabbi Davidson, over the last two years, has guided Congregation Emanu-El through a revisioning to meet the needs of the 21st century.
+Rabbi Davidson, over the last six years, has guided Congregation Emanu-El through a revisioning to meet the needs of the 21st century.